-Are There Any Other Options to Help You Sleep Cooler?
+Additional Solutions to Help You Sleep Cooler?

 We talked about climate-controlled pajamas earlier, so let’s quickly bring it back.
 Lara Little, whose brand Lusomé manufactures a line of climate controlled pajamas and loungewear, recommends focusing on hydration—just be sure that you don’t drink so much that it disturbs your sleep.

 If you’re tired of water, she notes you can “try more delicious options, like eating a variety of water-based fruits such as watermelons, grapes, and cucumbers.
 Freeze the grapes to get a deeper chill and taste.”

 Anita Mahaffey, environmental sleep specialist and CEO/Founder of Cool-Jams, Inc., notes that “a cool room and a hot-water bottle placed at the feet can rapidly dilate blood vessels and help lower core temperature, pushing the internal thermostat to a better setting.”

 You can also place a cold compress on your ankles, wrists, neck, elbow, groin, and behind the knees to cool your core temperature down and help reduce your heart rate.